How the Test Was Developed

 Why the Test Was Developed

-ETS's ParaPro Assessment was developed in response to the federal legislation known as No Child Left Behind.
-The law requires paraprofessionals serving in an instructional capacity to:
+ETS's ParaPro Assessment was developed in response to the federal legislation known as No Child Left Behind (NCLB).
+The Every Student Succeeds Act (ESSA), which has replaced NCLB, leaves these requirements in place.
+The law requires paraprofessionals serving in an instructional capacity to do one of the following:

 - demonstrate, through a state or local academic assessment, that they are knowledgeable in reading, writing and math and capable of assisting in classroom instruction